PseudoDevs/IamGhost/abmd1.md

-Last updated: 2024-04-06 11:58:52
+Last updated: 2024-04-06 11:59:25
-Random Quote: I liked the way I dressed you, but I'm worried I f'ed with your gender expression. - Jules Vaughn
+Random Quote: I am the storm, my lord, the first storm, and the last.  -  Euron Greyjoy